RagnarB83/ash-documentation/docs/Tutorial_fast_QM_MM_MD.rst

 When you switch from MM to QM/MM you should expect a massive drop in speed.
 This is because of 2 factors:

 A. The slower speed of the QM energy+gradient calculation that has to be performed in each simulation step.
-B. A regular MM simulation keeps positions and velocities in memory while running efficient C++/OpenCl/CUDA code; meanwhile a QM/MM simulation will by necessity do the simulation step-by-step, with data exchange in each step, calling the QM and MM program and even having some I/O (reading and writing to disk).
+B. A regular MM simulation in ASH keeps positions and velocities in memory while running efficient C++/OpenCl/CUDA code; meanwhile a QM/MM simulation will by necessity do the simulation step-by-step, with data exchange in each step, calling the QM and MM program and even having some I/O (reading and writing to disk).

 We can see some of this speed-drop from factor B that occurs if we switch from running a regular MM MD (with all positions and velocities in memory and simulation proceeding by the compiled code) to a simulation where each simulation step is iterated at the Python-level and each MM-call is performed explicitly by ASH.